Nikil456/NORP-Repair-Loop/README.md

 ```

 ## Local Setup
-1. To test locally setup local MySQL Database and Redis instance in desired way and ensure to connect the port numbers and relevant URLs.
+1. To test locally setup local database and Redis instance in desired way and ensure to connect the port numbers and relevant URLs.
 2. Now, run `create_NORP_tables.py` to create local sample tables after filling
 in the correct details for the database username and password.
 3. Run the app using `uvicorn app:app --reload --host 127.0.0.1 --port 8000`